Popular-Coding/ventur-verified/README.md

 ### Problem Statement
-Blockchains and the Web3 space introduce a new, "trustless" paradigm, where interactions no longer need to rely on trust between two parties; instead, all contracts are verified, which means an individual's transactions, credentials, and identity are recorded on a practically tamper-proof chain.
+Blockchains and the Web3 space introduce a new, "trustless" paradigm, where interactions no longer need to rely on trust between two parties; instead, all contracts are verified, which means an individual's transactions, credentials, and identity are recorded immutably on-chain.

-Thanks to this trustless paradigm, we can easily verify an individual's actions in the blockchain ecosystem.
-It becomes near-impossible to present fabricated information about an individual's history, as everything is recorded and verified on the chain.
+Thanks to this trustless paradigm, we can verify an individual's actions in the blockchain ecosystem.
+You no longer have to rely on trusting someone's reputation, as their history of interactions is recorded and verified on-chain.

-However, for an end-user, be it a business or a consumer, checking records on the blockchain is not always a viable option.
-That would require resources or access not available to all.
-This gives rise to the need for an easily-accessible application that would present this verified data in a human-readable format.
+However, for an end-user, checking records is a multi-step process, and depending on what you are looking to verify, this could require parsing through significant amounts of data to verify what you are looking for.
+While blockchain explorers do exist for this purpose, this is not conducive to quick interperson interactions or rapid decision making.

 ### Ventur Verified as a Solution